PoisotLab/ms_straight_lines/manuscript.md

 becomes progressively larger.
 In a sense, small ecological networks are different only due to the low values of $S$.
 Small networks have only a very limited number of flexible links, and this drives connectance to be larger.
 Connectance in turn has implications for many ecological properties.
+Connectance is more than the proportion of realized interactions.
+It has been associated with some of the most commonly used network metrics [@PoisGrav14], and contains meaningful information on the stability [@DunnWill02a; @MontPimm06] and dynamics [@VieiAlme15] of ecological communities.
+A probability distribution for connectance not only accounts for the variability between networks, but can be used to describe fundamental properties of food webs and to identify ecological and evolutionary mechanisms shaping communities.
+A recent research direction has been to reveal its impact on resistance to invasion: denser networks with a higher connectance are comparatively more difficult to invade [@SmitMoor16];
-A recent research direction has been to reveal its impact on resistance to invasion: denser networks with a higher connectance are comparatively more difficult to invade [@SmitMoor16]; different levels of connectance are also associated with different combinations of primary producers, consumers, and apex predators [@WillMart00], which in turns determines which kind of species will have more success invading the network [@BaisRuss10].
+different levels of connectance are also associated with different combinations of primary producers, consumers, and apex predators [@WillMart00], which in turns determines which kind of species will have more success invading the network [@BaisRuss10].
 Because we can infer connectance from the richness of a community, our model also ties the invasion resistance of a network to its species richness.

 The relationship between $L$ and $S$ has been underpinning most of the literature on food web structure since the 1980s.
 Additional generations of data